wp-plugins/wp-to-twitter/readme.txt

 Visit the [WP to Twitter translations page](http://translate.joedolson.com/projects/wp-to-twitter) to see how complete these are.

-Languages available (in order of completeness):
+Translations available (in order of completeness):
-Dutch, Italian, Russian, French, Danish, Catalan, Portuguese, Spanish, Chinese, Japanese, Romanian, Estonian, German, Swedish, Irish, Ukrainian, Lithuanian, Belarusian, Turkish, Persian
+Dutch, Italian, Russian, French, Danish, Catalan, Portuguese, Spanish, Chinese, Japanese, Romanian, German, Estonian, Swedish, Irish, Ukrainian, Lithuanian, Belarusian, Turkish

 Translating my plug-ins is always appreciated.
 Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!